Ronald Koeman: Return to the Netherlands

 On 6 April 2022, Koeman was announced as returning to role of manager of the Netherlands national team, and would commence in the role on 1 January 2023 after the 2022 FIFA World Cup in Qatar, following the third retirement of Louis van Gaal.
 On 23 January 2023, he was introduced as Dutch national team coach, with an intention to go back to a 4-3-3 formation.
 On 24 March, he managed his first match during the UEFA Euro 2024 qualifying which ended in a 4–0 defeat against France with his team trailing by three goals after 21 minutes, an underperformance occurred more than a century after the Dutch loss to Sweden 4–1 on 24 August 1919, with three goals being scored within the first 20 minutes.

-In the 2024 European championship, the Netherlands were drawn with France, Poland and Austria in the Group D. The Dutch defeated Poland 2–1 in the first matchday, and against France they had to settle for a 0–0 draw.
+In UEFA Euro 2024, the Netherlands were drawn with France, Poland and Austria in the Group D. The Dutch defeated Poland 2–1 in the first matchday, and against France they had to settle for a 0–0 draw.
 In their final group match, the Netherlands lost to Austria, conceding three goals and scoring two.
 The Netherlands finished Group D among the four best third placed teams, thus ensuring qualification to the Round of 16, where they played against Romania and won 3–0.
 In the Quarter finals, the Dutch defeated Turkey 2–1, but were eliminated by England in the Semi finals, losing 2–1.
 This was the first time since the 2014 World Cup that the Netherlands made the semi-finals of a major international tournament.

+During the 2026 FIFA World Cup, Koeman's team earned seven points in the group stage, setting up a round of 32 match against Morocco.
+Koeman was widely criticized by pundits and supporters for adopting a highly defensive tactical approach, deploying a five-defender system that was seen as a departure from the Netherlands' traditional attacking style.
+Following the Netherlands' round of 32 elimination, Koeman announced on 30 June 2026 that he would step down as Netherlands manager when his contract expired in July 2026.